Jack Rubinacci

-Jack Rubinacci (born 31 August 1975) is an Anglo-Italian singer, musician, songwriter and author.
+Giuliano Alberto Brian "Jack" Rubinacci (born 31 August 1975) is an Anglo-Italian singer, musician, songwriter and author.
 His songs have been recorded or covered by several different well-known artists throughout the world.

 Biography

 Rubinacci was born in Trastevere, Rome, Italy.
 He moved to England at the age of two, spending most of his childhood following his mother around where her work as an English school teacher took her, including Sicily and Birmingham.